defold/doc/docs/en/manuals/live-update.md

 From the user's perspective, the manifest is a numeric handle, leaving the details of how it's managed to the engine.

-[//]: # (::: important)
-[//]: # (Currently, only the initial build manifest is available.
-The ability to store new manifests is a planned update to the system.
-This will allow you to modify or add resources to a published game that were not known at build time.)
-[//]: # (:::)

 ## Updating the manifest with Live update

 With Live update a new manifest can be stored locally at runtime.
 The local manifest will be used at app startup instead of the one bundled with the application.
 This is useful for modifying or adding Live update resources to a published game that were not known at build time, without having to publish a full release.

 When publishing Live update resources to either Amazon Web Service or to a zip archive, the manifest will be included in that package next to the resources.
-The name of the manifest file will be `liveupdate.v<game-project-version>.game.dmanifest` were the project version will be fetched from `game.project` at build time.
+The name of the manifest file will be `liveupdate.game.dmanifest`.

+Starting the engine for the first time after a manifest has been stored will create a bundle identifier file `bundle.ver` next to the manifest.
+This is used to detect whether the bundle has changed since the manifest was stored, for example after a full app store update.
+If this is the case the stored manifest will be deleted from the filesystem and the newer bundled manifest will be used instead.
+This means that a full app store update will delete any previously stored manifest.
+Any existing Live update resources will however remain untouched.

 ### Manifest verification
 When storing a new manifest the manifest data will be verified before it is actually written to disk.
 The verification consists of a number of checks: